 This is a common misconception perpetrated in media that a seizure must be a convulsion (the kind where the person loses complete control of their body).
 Thus, characters will always have these seizures.
-In fact, there are many different types of seizures that have symptoms that go from simply losing consciousness and staring into space for a few seconds to losing control of a single limb but maintaining consciousness, to the full-blown writhing on the ground episodes, and everything inbetween.
+In fact, there are many different types of seizures, with symptoms that range from simply losing consciousness and staring into space for a few seconds to losing control of a single limb but maintaining consciousness, to the full-blown writhing on the ground episodes, and everything in between.
 This trope probably exists due to Rule of Drama

 , as well as a concern that the audience won't be able to tell

 that someone is having a seizure unless they're convulsing.
 After that original idea has taken hold, The Coconut Effect

 It's also a common mistake that seizures are set off by flashing images, or that all flashing images set off seizures.
 This is called Photosensitive Epilepsy and it's seen in about 10% of people with epilepsy.
 While it CAN cause seizures in individuals without epilepsy, it takes a very specific framerate to do so.

 - Sailor Moon has Hotaru (Sailor Saturn) go through seizures in which she clenches her chest and falls to her knees.
 This is actually because of Mistress 9 controlling her.

 - Both averted and played straight in The Andromeda Strain (1971).
 During Dr. Leavitt's first epileptic seizure she just sits there dazed.
 During her second seizure she falls unconscious and starts convulsing.

 - The disease in Contagion causes victims to seize and die, that being said, most of the time seizing is shown convulsions are involved.